 We are subject to a variety of litigation and legal compliance risks.
 These risks include, among other things, possible liability relating to product safety, personal injuries, intellectual property rights, contract-related claims, government contracts, taxes, environmental matters and compliance with U.S. and foreign laws, competition laws and laws governing improper business practices.
 We or one of our business units could be charged with wrongdoing as a result of such matters.
 If convicted or found liable, we could be subject to significant fines, penalties, repayments, other damages (in certain cases, treble damages).
 As a global business, we are subject to complex laws and regulations in the U.S. and other countries in which we operate.
 Those laws and regulations may be interpreted in different ways.
 They may also change from time to time, as may related interpretations and other guidance.
 Changes in laws or regulations could result in higher expenses and payments, and uncertainty relating to laws or regulations may also affect how we conduct our operations and structure our investments and could limit our ability to enforce our rights.
 Changes in environmental and climate change laws or regulations, including laws relating to greenhouse gas emissions, could lead to new or additional investment in product designs and could increase environmental compliance expenditures.
-Changes in climate change concerns, or in the regulation of such concerns, including greenhouse gas emissions, could subject us to additional costs and restrictions, including increased energy and raw materials costs.
+Changes in climate change energy and raw materials costs.
 Product recalls and product liability claims (including claims related to the safety or reliability of our products) can result in significant costs, including fines, as well as negative publicity, management distraction and damage to our reputation that could reduce demand for our products and services.
 For a description of current legal proceedings, see "Legal Proceedings" in in this Form 10-K.

 In addition, the FCPA and other anti-bribery laws generally prohibit companies and their intermediaries from making improper payments to non-U.S. officials for the purpose of obtaining or retaining business.
 The FCPA applies to companies, individual directors, officers, employees and agents.
 Under the FCPA, U.S. companies may be held liable for actions taken by strategic or local partners or representatives.
-The FCPA also imposes accounting standards and requirements on publicly traded U.S. corporations and their foreign affiliates, which are intended to prevent the diversion of corporate funds to the payment of bribes and other anti-bribery laws.
+The FCPA also imposes accounting standards and requirements on publicly traded U.S. corporations and their foreign affiliates, which are intended to prevent the diversion of corporate funds to the payment of bribes and other improper payments.
+Certain of our customer relationships outside of the U.S. are with governmental entities and are therefore subject to the FCPA and foreign and other anti-bribery laws.
 Our policies mandate compliance with these anti-bribery laws.
 Despite meaningful measures that we undertake to seek to ensure lawful conduct, which include training and internal control policies, these measures may not always prevent our employees or agents from violating the FCPA or similar laws.
 As a result, we could be subject to criminal and civil penalties, disgorgement, further changes or enhancements to our procedures, policies and controls, personnel changes or other remedial actions.
 Violations of these laws, or allegations of such violations, could disrupt our operations, involve significant management distraction and result in a material adverse effect on our competitive position, results of operations, cash flows or financial condition.